CBIIT/NBIA-TCIA/README.md

 Build and Install
 ================================================================
-1. Install the required software
+1. Install the required software.
     * Java 1.8.x
     *	Ant 1.8.x
 2. Use git to download the project.
 3. Navigate to /software/build.
-4. Type ``ant dist``.
+4. Create the install package in /target/dist:

-    *	This creates the install package in /target/dist.
+        ant dist

 Integrate with Eclipse
 ================================================================